pashazzz/bear-market/README.md

 - Grouped by some criteria
 ## Customer page
 - Owned bears
+- Moderators can see new uploaded bears and accept/decline them; send explaining to user if it need
 ## Creating the bear
 - Upload image with pending for accept from admin ?or
 - ?
 Send request to mage.space or other free ai image generator with api or cheap OpenAI